kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/sqlite@kdulE3Z_BdbtRmq6T2KmR.md

 # SQLite

-SQLite is a lightweight, serverless, self-contained SQL database engine that is designed for simplicity and efficiency.
-It is widely used in embedded systems and applications where a full-featured database server is not required, such as mobile apps, desktop applications, and small to medium-sized websites.
-SQLite stores data in a single file, which makes it easy to deploy and manage.
-It supports standard SQL queries and provides ACID (Atomicity, Consistency, Isolation, Durability) compliance to ensure data integrity.
-SQLite’s small footprint, minimal configuration, and ease of use make it a popular choice for applications needing a compact, high-performance database solution.
+SQLite is a lightweight, serverless, self-contained SQL database engine storing data in a single file.
+Used in mobile apps, desktop applications, and small websites.
+Supports standard SQL with ACID compliance.
+Popular for compact, high-performance database needs with minimal configuration.

 Visit the following resources to learn more: